anoma/nspec/docs/tutorial/engines/index.juvix.md

 The details of guarded actions are explained in the [[Guarded Engine Template]].
 -->

+!!! todo "clean up the above"

-## The conceptual structure of engine family specifications
+## Templates for engine family specifications

+For each engine family,
-The structure of each engine family page first describes the general context, gives some example message exchanges, and then covers the details about engine-specific types and its set of guarded actions.
+we want the general context,
+one or several message sequence charts, and then a description of all the details: in particular engine-specific types and, most ímportantly, the set of guarded actions.

-In more detail,
-we use the following templates to describe engine families.
+!!! note "Please follow the templates or raise issues!"

+    The templates will evolve over time.
+    However,
+    pleas try to use them as much as possible;
+    should certain situation require for deviations from the template, please raise an issue if you think it is a fundamental shortcoming of the (current version of the) templates.

+The templates are on a [[Engine Templates|separate page]].

 <!--
 - engine family name (e.g., _Auctioneer_)